-The company has a separately-designated standing audit committee established in accordance with the Exchange Act .
+The company has a separately-designated standing audit committee established in accordance with the Securities and Exchange Act of 1934.
 The audit committee's responsibilities include the following:

-- assisting our Board of Directors in its oversight of the quality and integrity of our accounting, auditing, and reporting practices; - overseeing the work of our internal accounting and auditing processes; - discussing with management our processes to manage business and financial risk; - making appointment, compensation, and retention decisions regarding, and overseeing the independent registered public accounting firm engaged to prepare or issue audit reports on our financial statements; - establishing and reviewing the adequacy of procedures for the receipt, retention and treatment of complaints received by our company regarding accounting, internal accounting controls or auditing matters, and the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters;

-- reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures; and - conducting an appropriate review and approval of all related party transactions for potential conflict of interest situations on an ongoing basis.
+- assisting our Board of Directors in its oversight of the quality and integrity of our accounting, auditing, and reporting practices; - overseeing the work of our internal accounting and auditing processes; - discussing with management our processes to manage business and financial risk; - making appointment, compensation, and retention decisions regarding, and overseeing the independent registered public accounting firm engaged to prepare or issue audit reports on our financial statements; - establishing and reviewing the adequacy of procedures for the receipt, retention and treatment of complaints received by our company regarding accounting, internal accounting controls or auditing matters, and the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures; and - conducting an appropriate review and approval of all related party transactions for potential conflict of interest situations on an ongoing basis.

-The audit committee is composed of three members: Andrew Graham, its chairman, C. Birge Sigety and Douglas I. McCree.
-Since our common shares are listed on Nasdaq Capital Market, we are governed by its listing standards.
+The audit committee is composed of three members: Andrew Graham, its chairman, Fred Mills and Douglas I. McCree.
+Since our common shares are listed on Nasdaq Capital Markets, we are governed by its listing standards.
 Accordingly, the members of the audit committee are considered to be "independent directors" pursuant to the definition contained in Rule 5605(a)(2) of the NASDAQ and the criteria for independence set forth in Rule 10A-3(b)(1) of the Securities and Exchange Commission.
 The Board of Directors has determined that Mr. Graham is an audit committee financial expert.
-The audit committee met formally five times during 2017 and otherwise acted by unanimous written consent.
+The audit committee met formally four times during 2018 and four times during 2019 and otherwise acted by unanimous written consent.
 The Board of Directors has adopted a written Audit Committee Charter.
 A current copy of the charter is available on our website www.lmfunding.com by clicking "Investors" and then "Corporate Governance."